 Open Cambridge Learner Corpus (Uncoded)

-The Open Cambridge Learner Corpus (OpenCLC) has been compiled collaboratively by Cambridge University Press and Cambridge English Language Assessment.
+The Open Cambridge Learner Corpus (OpenCLC) is an English text corpus compiled collaboratively by Cambridge University Press and Cambridge English Language Assessment.

 The OpenCLC is a balanced subset of the Cambridge Learner Corpus, which reflects the genre of exam writing by learners of English.
 The corpus contains 2,700,000 words of over 10,000 student responses taken from the Cambridge English Language Assessment suite of exams – FCE, CAE and CPE – and includes data from a range of L1s.
 The responses are students from more than 60 countries speaking 7 different first languages.